jdbeightol/obsidian-simple-day-planner/README.md

 Custom plugins are only available for Obsidian v0.9.7+.

-The current API of this repo targets Obsidian **v0.14.15**.
+The current API of this repo targets Obsidian **v1.0**.

 This plugin depends on the [Obsidian Daily Note plugin][daily-note].

 ## For developers
-Pull requests are both welcome and appreciated. 😀

-If you would like to contribute to the development of this plugin, please follow the guidelines provided in [CONTRIBUTING.md](CONTRIBUTING.md).
+Issues and pull requests are welcome and appreciated, but it may take time for me to approve and review suggestions or contributions.
+If you would like to contribute to the development of this plugin, please follow the guidelines provided in [CONTRIBUTING.md](CONTRIBUTING.md), and please have patience.

 [daily-note]: https://help.obsidian.md/Plugins/Daily+notes